cwinsor/javascript_end_to_end/readme_winsor.txt

 from  https://mherman.org/blog/postgresql-and-nodejs/

-This is an example frontend/backend javascript web app with postgres on the backend.
+This is an example frontend/backend javascript web app with postgres on the server.
 It uses express web server/routing and (a little) angular on the front-end.
 Anyway it s a good example.
 INTERESTING - the example is almost entirely straight out of the node "express-generator".
 More specifically - THERE IS NO GITHUB!
-There is hardly any code added by the author, and what code is added just copy from the website.
+There is limited code added by the author, and what code is added just copy from the website.
 I have included my work as "MINE" as an example - you should follow the instructions and MAKE-YOUR-OWN :)

 npm install -g express-generator@4.13.4 express node-postgres-todo